tomjoht/learnapidoc/_docs/resources/pubapis_raml.md

 {% include random_ad.html %}

-It's important to note that with these REST API specifications (not just RAML), you're not just describing an API to generate a nifty doc output with an interactive console.
+It's important to note that with these REST API specifications (as with the OpenAPI spec), you're not just describing an API to generate a nifty doc output with an interactive console.
 There are tools that can also generate client SDKs and other code from the spec into a library that you can integrate into your project.
 This can help developers to more easily make requests to your API and receive responses.

-Additionally, the interactive console can provide a way to test out your API before developers code it.
-Mulesoft offers a "mocking service" for your API that simulates calls at a different baseURI.
+Additionally, the interactive console can provide a way to prototype and beta test your API before developers even start coding.
+Mulesoft offers a "mocking service" for your API that simulates calls and responses.
 The idea of the mocking service is to design your API the right way from the start, without iterating with different versions as you try to get the endpoints right.

 ## Sample spec for OpenWeatherMap API

 To understand the proper syntax and format for RAML, you need to read the [RAML spec](http://raml.org/spec.html) and look at some examples.
-See also [this RAML tutorial](http://raml.org/docs.html#step-introduction) and this [video tutorial](https://www.youtube.com/embed/5o_nExedezw?autoplay=1).
+See [this RAML tutorial](http://raml.org/docs.html) to get started.

 {% include random_ad2.html %}

-Here's the OpenWeatherMap API we've been using in this course formatted in the RAML spec.
+Here's the OpenWeatherMap API (which we've been [using in this course](docapis_scenario_for_using_weather_api.html)) formatted in the RAML spec.
 (I actually just used [API Transformer](https://apimatic.io/transformer) to convert my OpenAPI 3.0 spec to RAML.)
-It's highly similar to the OpenAPI spec.
+As you can see, RAML is highly similar to the OpenAPI spec.

 ```yaml
 #%RAML 1.0